py5coding/py5book/how_tos/pyinstaller.md

 Sometimes PyInstaller will package Python libraries your application doesn't actually need.
 Unless your Sketch explicitly uses these, the following libraries can be safely excluded.
 This will reduce the final package size by ~20%.
+There might be other libraries that can also be excluded.
+If package size is a concern, feel free to experiment.

 ```python
 excludes = ['matplotlib', 'scipy', 'jedi', 'lxml']